-a. effects of Alternative A on sediment yield
+1. Effects of Alternative A on sediment yield

 None of the proposed stream crossing rehabilitations, road improvements or road closures would be completed with this sale.
-Modeled sediment yields would remain at or near present levels (Tables 4.3 and 4.4), relying on natural or preexisting conditions for recovery until other sources of funding become available to repair them.
+Modeled sediment yields would remain at or near present levels (Tables 4.3 and 4.4), relying on natural or preexisting conditions for recovery until other sources of funding become available to repair . them.

-b. effects of alternative b on sediment yield
+2. Effects of alternative b on sediment yield